ComradDoge/DogeEU4/README.md

 - Minor tweaks to some monuments
 - All monuments that were T2 or T3 at start are T1
 - Monument upgrade costs increased
+- Innovativeness gain from picking an idea first halved (1.0 > 0.5)

 Fixes
 - Samogitia and Klaipeda got Lithuanian ideas